 Dear Marshall students, faculty and staff,

-The following guidelines will be in place at the beginning of the semester in January and may be modified—either strengthened or loosened—as circumstances change:
+The following guidelines will be in place at the beginning of the semester and may be modified—either strengthened or loosened—as circumstances change:

-VACCINATIONS: Marshall University does not require vaccinations; however, every member of the university community is strongly encouraged to get vaccinated and to receive a booster when due.
-The university will be offering vaccination clinics on campus throughout the spring semester.
-Regardless of vaccination status, all students taking on-campus classes this fall and all employees are required to complete the online Vaccination Registry, which is being used to help university health and safety officials project herd immunity among our campus community.
+VACCINATIONS: Marshall University is not requiring vaccinations; however, every member of the university community is strongly encouraged to get vaccinated.
+We will be offering vaccination clinics on campus throughout the semester.
+Regardless of vaccination status, all students taking on-campus classes this fall and all employees are required to complete the online Vaccination Registry, which is being used to help university health and safety officials project future herd immunity among our campus community.

-MASKS: Regardless of vaccination status, masks will be required inside all university buildings, including during class and when out of personal residence hall rooms and workspaces.
+MASKS: Regardless of vaccination status, masks are required inside all university buildings, including during class and when out of personal residence hall rooms and workspaces.
 Instructors can choose to teach either while wearing a mask/face shield or while standing behind the plexiglass barrier in the classroom.

-TESTING: Marshall will be testing all residence hall students as they move in at the start of the semester, and will be doing weekly surveillance testing of unvaccinated students and employees, as well as of those who have elected not to disclose their status.
-The goal is to test every unvaccinated person and those of undisclosed status once a week.
-Walk-up testing will remain available for the spring semester.
+TESTING: We are testing all unvaccinated on-campus students and employees at the start of the semester, and will be doing weekly surveillance testing of these populations throughout the term.
+Walk-up testing will remain available this semester.
+Our goal is to test every unvaccinated person and those of un-disclosed status once a week.

-STUDENT AGREEMENT: Before the start of the spring semester, all students must sign the Return-to-Campus Student Agreement to indicate they will comply with public health expectations and all policies and guidelines.
+STUDENT AGREEMENT: All students must sign the Fall 2021 Return-to-Campus Student Agreement to indicate they will comply with public health expectations and all policies and guidelines.
 Student conduct guidelines regarding these issues will be strictly enforced.

-CLASSROOMS: Classes will remain at full capacity and a normal schedule, with most classes delivered in person in a face-to-face format.
+CLASSROOMS: Classes this fall are returning to full capacity and a normal schedule, with most classes delivered in person in a face-to-face format.

-RESIDENCE HALLS: All the university’s residence halls will be open for the spring 2021 semester.
-Appointments for check-in when you arrive for the semester may be made online.
-Hall residents will be permitted to sign guests into the residence halls.
+RESIDENCE HALLS: All the university’s residence halls are open for the fall 2021 semester, and hall residents will be permitted to sign guests into the residence halls.

-DINING HALLS: Seating in the dining halls will remain at full capacity and dining has returning to normal operations in all venues.
+DINING HALLS: Seating in the dining halls also has returned to full capacity and dining is returning to normal operations in all venues.
 Tables are cleaned and sanitized after each use.